 It’s well fucking deserved.

-But I think that one of the greatest causes of our broken homes and broken minds; of the anger and sadness so many accept as their normal way of life, and the inadequacy and helplessness they learn so young, is not the conditions or circumstances of their childhood per se.
+But I think that one of the greatest causes of our broken homes and broken minds; of the anger and sadness so many accept as their normal way of life, and the inadequacy and helplessness they learn so young, isn’t the conditions or circumstances of their childhood per se.

 It isn’t necessarily what their parents do to them, or never do with them.
 Nor is it entirely the restrictive rules they may establish (that traps kids or demeans them), or the discipline their parents might force (that hurts them or embarrasses them).

 It isn’t always the cutting words their parents say, or the lack of love they show.
-It isn’t just the times they go too far, or the occasions they fail to go far enough.
+It isn’t just the times they go too far in disciplining them, or the occasions they fail to go far enough in supporting them.

 In fact, it isn’t really their parents at all.